robertxgray/bweapons_modpack/README.md

 Bigger values means better detection, but also the projectile would stop further from the actual target.
 ```

-## API Features

-- Projectile and hitscan based weapons
-- Integration with technic
-- Integration with Wuzzy's mana mod
-- Custom user-defined functions like on_hit(), on_timeout(), on_fire()
-- Wide customization of visuals, particle effects and sounds
-- Different fire modes (multiple projectiles/traces, salvos, node and entity penetration)
-- Wide customization of projectile or hitscan behavior, visuals and effects
-- Easy to use registration function with just one definition parameter table
-- Different wear modes (unbreakable, with custom wear, or powered by technic EUs)
-- Repair options (repair/recharge weapons with custom items, enable toolrepair recipe)
-- Return item options (drop items on hit, return items to the inventory, etc)
-- Interoperability of every option, with big room for experimentation
-- Many other small things

 ## Making your own weapons
 To define weapons in your own mod you need to call `bweapons.register_weapon(def)`